durkie/durkie.github.io/_posts/2016-06-29-concrete-jungle-carl-disalvo-collaboration.markdown

 ![tree tag](/images/treetag.jpg)

-If we can get random passersby to send us photos of a fruit tree, then perhaps that will work out just as well as us visiting the tree in person.
-Plus we get some good marketing and educational value out of it.
+If we can get passersby to send us photos of a fruit tree, then perhaps that will work out just as well as us visiting the tree in person.

+These tie in nicely with Concrete Jungle's Tree Parent program, where we encourage residents to adopt a local fruit tree and check up on it occasionally, letting us know when it's nearing readiness.

+Plus we get some good marketing and educational value out of them.

 I covered these in more detail [here](/tree-tags).

 ### Embedded tree camera